 — ACD MMA (@acdmma_) February 24, 2025

-Makhachev himself has echoed this sentiment, stating that Topuria hasn’t done enough in the lightweight division to warrant a title fight just yet.
+Ilia’s stance is leading to a matchup impasse.
+Especially since Makhachev himself has reiterated that Topuria hasn’t done enough in the lightweight division to warrant a fight with him.

-Now, that is indeed interesting since this hasn’t stopped Islam from fighting contenders before.
-He fought Volkanovski twice, once on short notice and once with a full camp.
-Besides, if the UFC doesn’t allow Tsarukyan to fight him, there are few contenders at 155 lbs to even offer him a competent challenge.
+Now, that is indeed interesting since Islam is not known for dodging opponents.
+He fought Alexander Volkanovski twice, once on short notice and once with a full camp.
+And, if the UFC doesn’t allow Tsarukyan to fight him, there are not many contenders at 155 lbs to even offer him a competent challenge.

-Tsarukyan will need to have a title contender match at some point, while Gaethje’s challenge for gold will depend on his performance against Dan Hooker at UFC 313.
+The two potentially good ones are Tsarukyan, who will need to have a title contender bout before a possible title shot.
+And Justin Gaethje’s challenge for gold will depend on his performance against Dan Hooker at UFC 313 on March 8.
 So neither fighter will be available for the better part of this year.